 Table of Contents

-In short, the answer is "a lot."
-But after learning the basic differences, you might also want to think about how the benefits of these two government programs could affect how you prepare for retirement.
+After learning the basic differences, you might also want to think about how the benefits of these two government programs could affect how you prepare for retirement.
 The bottom line is that a significant percentage of your retirement income will probably go toward paying medical bills, so understanding how that balance will likely play out can go a long way.

 In a nutshell, Medicaid is a joint federal and state program that helps some people with limited income with medical costs, and offers benefits not normally covered by Medicare, including nursing home care and personal care services.
 It's intended for low-income individuals, as well as disabled persons and children in poor families.
 Medicaid eligibility standards vary by state.

 One important and potentially costly service commonly covered by Medicaid is long-term care (LTC).
 LTC services include daily-living assistance for the chronically ill or disabled, such as bathing, dressing and using the restroom.
-In fact, Medicaid is the country's largest funder of LTC services.
-But if your allotted funds run out or you're ineligible, you'll need to prepare to face that expense with your own savings, or possibly the help of LTC or other insurance.
+In fact, Medicaid is the country's largest funder of LTC services.1 But if your allotted funds run out or you're ineligible, you'll need to prepare to face that expense with your own savings, or possibly the help of LTC or other insurance.

 Medicare covers a large portion of medical and related expenses for Americans age 65 and above, regardless of income.
 It's handled entirely by the federal government — you've been helping to pay for your future Medicare benefits through your payroll taxes, just like Social Security.